Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Sài Gòn Giải phóngBáo Sài Gòn Giải phóng19/03/2024

-Exploitation of cultural resources
+Exploiting cultural resources

 s8a-2827.jpg

-Yeouido World Night Market in Seoul, South Korea.
+Yeouido World night market in Seoul, South Korea.
 Photo: DESTGUIDES

-After the pandemic, Beijing, Shanghai, and Chongqing have made even more efforts to develop night-time economic services.
-In Beijing, some subway lines on Fridays and Saturdays have also been extended to run until late at night.
-The government has also encouraged convenience stores to operate 24/7.
+Following the pandemic, cities like Beijing, Shanghai, and Chongqing have made even greater efforts to develop services that support the nighttime economy.
+In Beijing, some subway lines have extended their operating hours until late on Fridays and Saturdays.
+The government also encourages convenience stores to operate 24/7…

 Flexible conversion